gpolart/dh-server/README.md

 ## Installation

-It is a work in progress ...
+It is a quirk and dirty work in progress ...

 git clone and then :
 ```sh